What is Simple?

 0.01% APY; up to 0.04% APY

 Finn by Chase is a free mobile-first banking option from Chase Bank.
 Finn by Chase offers checking and savings accounts, and you are required to have both types.
 For comparison, Simple only offers a checking account.
-Simple and Finn by Chase users earn the same 0.01% APY on balances below $10,000.
+Finn by Chase users earn 0.01% APY on balances below $10,000.
 For balances that are $10,000-$25,000, Finn users earn 3%, then 0.04% APY on higher amounts.
 Simple doesn’t offer increased interest on larger balances.
 Finn does not offer joint accounts, but Simple does.

 Both banks issue users Visa debit cards for daily purchases and to use at the ATM.
 Finn charges $2.50 if you use an out-of-network ATM, while Simple doesn’t charge a fee at all.
 Finn says its users have access to more than 29,000 in-network ATMs while Simple advertises more than 38,000 in-network ATMs.